Skip to main content

 Certified teachers meet with small groups of students in one-hour sessions to provide homework help and tutoring in reading, math, and science.
 Students are encouraged to bring homework material or school assignments for assistance in specific subject areas.
 This free service is available to all students in grades K-12.
 For more information, contact tutoring@mdpls.org, call 305-375-1413, or visit www.mdpls.org/tutor.
 Funded in part by The Children's Trust.

-Join our music circle to unleash your creativity, share ideas, bridge the generational gap and learn about different cultures through music.
+Join our music circle to unleash your creativity, share ideas, bridge the generational gap and learn about different cultures.
 Try your hand at the musical instruments provided or bring your own to use.
 For more information, please contact the branch at 305-693-4541 or browns@mdpls.org.
 All ages.

 Certified teachers meet with small groups of students in one-hour sessions to provide homework help and tutoring in reading, math, and science.
 Students are encouraged to bring homework material or school assignments for assistance in specific subject areas.
 This free service is available to all students in grades K-12.
 For more information, contact tutoring@mdpls.org, call 305-375-1413, or visit www.mdpls.org/tutor.
 Funded in part by The Children's Trust.